galaktose/AlienVSZombie/PART2.md

       where offset is the starting limit and range is the number of values between first and last limit including the limits itself.
 2. Zombie having infinite range
     - (to be updated)
+3. Unable to create multiple zombies
+    - (to be updated)